gkando/Sprint-Challenge--JavaScript/README.md

    `.map`: I return stuff.

+    The biggest difference between .forEach and .map is that map returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

     Functions and methods both are functions in JS.
 A method is just a function which is a property of an object.

-!!!!!!!!!!!!!!The biggest difference between .forEach and .map is that map returns a new array of elements while in turn passing each element back to the callback.

 3. What is closure?